Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - It will show a stack trace with a runtime exception.
 - "java.lang.Exception" <<<<---Correct
 - It will run and throw an exception.
-- It will not compile.
+- It will not compile. <--- Correct

 #### Q9.
 Which class can compile given these declarations?
 ```